SAP/ui5-linter/README.md

 * `<!-- ui5lint-disable-next-line -->`
 * `<Text tap=".onTap"/> <!-- ui5lint-disable-line no-deprecated-api -->`

-Note that in XML and HTML files, depending on your browser runtime, the use of double-hyphen `--` is usually not allowed, making it impossible to add explanations as part of the directive.
-Please use a separate comment statement in the same line of code for this purpose.
+In XML and HTML files, depending on your browser runtime, the use of a double-hyphen `--` is usually not allowed, making it impossible to append an explanation to your directive in the same way as shown above for JavaScript / TypeScript files.
+You need to insert a separate comment statement in the same line of code for this purpose:

 * `<!-- ui5lint-disable-next-line no-deprecated-api --> <!-- explanation -->`